 Rejection occurs because of the body’s natural desire to destroy a foreign body.
 The body’s reaction is to be expected.
 Doctors know this and are able to prescribe certain medications that help minimize the chances of rejection.

-However, studies have shown that certain mesh materials are more likely to cause rejection as well as the size of the “pores” or holes in the mesh.
+However, studies have shown that certain mesh materials as well as the size of the “pores” or holes in the mesh are more likely to cause rejection.
 3 Rejection of a hernia mesh implant can cause infection and the possible need for mesh surgical removal / revision surgery.

 Of course, if the device and surgery worked correctly, you would not be facing the same hernia again.
 If you face a recurrence of your hernia, a personal injury lawsuit may compensate you for your injuries.

-Treatment depends, of course, on the problem that needs to be fixed, but often additional surgery is required.
-Additional surgery is not only painful but expensive.
+Treatment options depend, of course, on the problem that needs to be fixed, but often additional surgical procedures are required.
+Open or laparoscopic surgery is not only painful but expensive.
 You will incur additional:

 - medical bills,